 The majority of our clients in this area are creditors, mostly commercial enterprises.
 These clients include retail and manufacturing firms across a variety of industries as well as small to medium banks and financial institutions, equipment lease and finance companies and agricultural lenders.

 When the economy stumbles, disputes and lawsuits usually increase.
 In that environment, whether you are a creditor or a debtor, you are more likely to need help prosecuting a lawsuit or defending against one.
 We provide the legal services you require to favorably resolve litigation and other disputes.

-Much of our litigation practice involves representing creditors, secured and unsecured, in bankruptcy courts.
-In many of these cases, our creditor client wants to collect a large debt, has an ongoing relationship with a debtor or is involved in litigation (other than the bankruptcy proceeding) with the debtor.
-Our bankruptcy practice is national; we have appeared on behalf of clients in nearly every state.
+Much of our litigation practice involves representing creditors, secured and unsecured, in bankruptcy courts, receiverships and contested litigation.
+In many of these cases, our client wants to collect a large debt, has an ongoing relationship with a debtor or is involved in litigation (other than the bankruptcy proceeding) with the debtor.

-We represent creditors in foreclosures, including highly complex ones.
-On behalf of our clients, we enforce both judicial and nonjudicial foreclosures of security interests in a debtor’s property, both real and personal.
+We represent creditors in foreclosures, including highly complex and contested proceedings.
+On behalf of our clients, we enforce both judicial and non-judicial foreclosures of security interests in a debtor’s property, both real and personal.
 Our services also involve counseling creditors on self-help remedies available to them under the Uniform Commercial Code.
 In addition, we litigate defenses and counterclaims asserted against clients by borrowers and guarantors, including defenses and counterclaims based on a theory of lender liability.